flycheck/flycheck/doc/community/people.rst

 -----------

 * **Sebastian Wiesner** (:gh:`lunaryorn`, head maintainer, GPG key ``5C42FE98``)
-* Clément Pit--Claudel (:gh:`cpitclaudel`, maintainer)
+* **Clément Pit--Claudel** (:gh:`cpitclaudel`, head maintainer)

 We maintain Flycheck and all official extensions within the `Flycheck organisation`_, and set the direction and scope Flycheck.
-We own the Github organisation, administer all our repositories, and accept or decline pull requests and feature proposals.
-Occasionally we also implement changes and fix bugs in Flycheck ourselves.
+We review and accept pull requests and feature proposals and fix bugs in Flycheck

-Our GPG keys are used to sign commits on Github and to sign release tags for Flycheck.
+Emphasized users are lead maintainers.
+Lead maintainers are formal owners of the `Flycheck Organisation`_, administrate all repositories, may promote new maintainers and make Flycheck releases.
+Their GPG keys sign release tags for Flycheck.

 Mention with ``@flycheck/maintainers``.